Lean Validation: The Fundamental Guide

 What is a validation sprint?

-In this case, a validation sprint is the most efficient way to get reliable proof that your concept is reliable, feasible, viable and responsible.
+In this case, a validation sprint is the most efficient way to get reliable proof that your venture concept is reliable, feasible, viable and responsible.
 Here are some additional reasons to run a validation sprint:

 • To get data-driven validation on your early-stage business concept